mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

         - If in doubt, assign any QA tester and comment about the uncertainty.
 The QA tester may reassign as appropriate.
     * [Wait](#if-you-are-awaiting-a-review) for their review to complete before continuing.
         - It is the QA tester's responsibility to determine the scope of required testing, if any.
-    * Remove the `3: QA Review` label only when their review is done.
+    * Remove the `3: QA Review` label only when their review is done and they accept the changes.
     * In the rare event your changes do not require QA review, you may remove `3: QA Review` immediately.
         - Comment on the pull request clearly explaining the rationale.
 8. Merge the pull request.